onenodehq/onenode-py/README.md

 ### EmbImage

-`EmbImage` is a specialized data type for storing and processing images in CapybaraDB.
+`EmbImage` is a specialized data type for storing and processing images in CapyDB.
 It enables multimodal capabilities by storing images that can be:

 1. Processed by vision models to extract textual descriptions
 2. Embedded for vector search (using the extracted descriptions)